Hindu Temple of Ottawa Carleton

 The Hindu Temple of Ottawa Carleton was largely built between 1985-89.
 It resides at 4835 Bank Street near Findley Creek.
 The site was formerly a corn field and was purchased in 1984 for the express purpose of being the future site of the temple.

 In total there are nine shrines in the temple built from granite, marble and bronze.
-Theses include: Sri Ganesh, Lord Subrahmanya, Sri Durga, Sri Krishna with Radha, Sri Hanuman, Lord Shiva, Nandi, Sri Lakshmi Narayan, Sri Ram Pariva and Nataraja.
+Theses include: Sri Ganesha, Lord Subrahmanya, Sri Durga, Sri Krishna with Radha, Sri Hanuman, Lord Shiva, Nandi, Sri Lakshmi Narayan, Sri Ram Parivar and Nataraja.

-The $4 million structure was entirely funded by donations made by Canadian Hindus and the temple currently serves Hindus who live in Ottawa and acts as a community and cultural centre for the community with halls, libraries and other resources.
+The $4 million structure was entirely funded by donations made by Canadian Hindus and the temple currently serves Hindus who live in Ottawa acting as a community and cultural centre for the community.

 Location Address: 4835 Bank Street, Ottawa, Ontario, K1X 1G6